afkzoro/pulumi-hugo-s3/README.md

 This code block in index.ts creates an S3 bucket and configures it for static website hosting, setting both the index and error pages to `index.html`.
 You can check out why [here](https://stackoverflow.com/a/44382921/19621637).

 > [!WARNING]
-> Many Pulumi configurations for S3 buckets have migrated to V2.
-However, BucketV2 appears to supersede Bucket, as it better matches the upstream AWS API, but it's unclear if it will be deprecated.
+> Many Pulumi configurations for S3 buckets have migrated to `V2`.
+However, `BucketV2` appears to supersede `Bucket`, as it better matches the upstream AWS API, but it's unclear if it will be deprecated.

 The bucketName(as seen in `config.require()`) can be stored as a secret using Pulumi config: